mrmurphy/a-very-im-port-ant-topic/PITCHME.md

 +++

-This is a good thing.
+This is a good thing. 👍

-+++

-It's an established design for high concurrenct & fault tolerance.
+And we're not the first to the party.

 +++